BattermanZ/ReleaseNoJutsu/README.md

 - `internal/logger`: writes to stdout and `logs/ReleaseNoJutsu.log`.

 Update detection:
-- Each manga keeps a “watermark” timestamp (what’s been seen/read).
-- When checking MangaDex, the updater compares chapter timestamps and inserts anything newer, then recomputes unread counts.
+- Update polling uses a timestamp watermark (`manga.last_seen_at`) to detect newly released chapters.
+- Reading progress uses a numeric watermark (`manga.last_read_number`) so everything below that chapter number is treated as read.
+- Full sync uses MangaDex paging to import the entire chapter feed into SQLite.

 ## Development & validation